carbon-data-specification/Steering_Committee/rules_of_engagement.md

       * 0 days imply that the contribution is merged without Working Group review

 * **Comments or Objections**:
-    * During the Review & Approval process members MAY raise comments or objections.
+    * During the Review & Approval process members MAY raise **comments** or **objections**.
-      * “Comments” MUST be taken in consideration by the Working Group, but they MAY be dismissed if they group thinks that are not relevant.
+      * **Comments** MUST be taken in consideration by the Working Group, but they MAY be dismissed if they group thinks that are not relevant.

-      * “Objections” MUST be taken in consideration and they cannot be dismissed by the Working Group without being reviewed.
+      * **Objections** MUST be taken in consideration and they cannot be dismissed by the Working Group without being reviewed.
-      * If a contribution receives an “objection” the group MUST resolve the issue, with the person that raise the objection, before deciding the status of the contribution.
-If the “objection” is sustained, meaning the person doesn’t remove it, then the group will have to recur to a vote to resolve it.
+      * If a contribution receives an **objection** the group MUST resolve the issue, with the person that raise the objection, before deciding the status of the contribution.
+If the **objection** is sustained, meaning the person doesn’t remove it, then the group will have to recur to a [vote](#voting-on-technical-issues) to resolve it.

 * **Approval Criteria**:
-    * A contribution is considered “approved” and therefore it can be merged if:
+    * A contribution is considered **approved** and therefore it can be merged if:
-      * The contribution has not received any sustainable objection during the review period, AND
+      * The contribution has not received any sustainable **objection** during the review period, AND
       * At least 3 reviewers have indicated that they agree with the contribution
-    * If a sustained objection is received, the contribution cannot be merged, even if 3 or more contributors agreed with the contribution.
+    * If a sustained **objection** is received, the contribution cannot be merged, even if 3 or more contributors agreed with the contribution.
-    * If during the review period a contribution receives a comment, it is up to the group or maintainer to accept the comment or not.
+    * If during the review period a contribution receives a **comment**, it is up to the group or maintainer to accept the comment or not.
 In any case, in order to merge the contribution at least 3 reviewers MUST indicate that they agree with the contribution.

 ## CDS Process Flows